KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/update-keller-lora-device.md

 ## Hardware

 <!--- TODO -->
-The current values of the channel can only be retrvieved, if the
+The current value of a channel can only be retrvieved, if they are already configured active on the device.

 ![LoRa Hardware Wizard](../../LoRa_WizardHardware.png  "LoRa Hardware Wizard")